apacheignite/documentation/deployment/kubernetes-deployment.md

   "title": "Adjusting Ignite Cluster Size"
 }
 [/block]
-You can adjust Apache Ignite cluster size on the fly using standard Kubernetes API.
-For instance, if you want to scale out the cluster from 2 to 5 nodes then the command below can help with this:
+You can adjust Apache Ignite cluster size on the fly using the standard Kubernetes API.
+For instance, if you want to scale out the cluster from 2 to 5 nodes then the command below can be used:
 [block:code]
 {
   "codes": [